 Too many people neglect the overhead squat in their training.
 This is a shame, considering it’s one of the best exercises for overall fitness development.
 There’s probably not a single movement pattern that strengthens muscles, boosts mobility, and improves coordination.
 However, the movement can be a challenge to learn.
 It’s definitely not an exercise for beginners

 , at least with heavy weights.
 You can absolutely start the process today, but should just use the bar or even a PVC pipe.
 In this article, we’ll go over the basic mechanics of the overhead squat.
-And we’ll explain why you need to start adding them to your training.
+And we’ll explain the overhead squat benefits.

 What Is an Overhead Squat?

-The overhead squat is a lower and upper body exercise done with a barbell.
+The overhead squat is a lower and upper body exercise done with a barbell, some may prefer to try a dumbbell overhead squat if a barbell is not available.
 If you’re new to the movement, you might want to practice first with a PVC pipe, broomstick, or tight resistance band.
 In an overhead squat, the athlete puts a barbell over the crown of their head with a wide grip.
 From this position, they stabilize the weight overhead while they squat to parallel (or slightly below).
 See the next section for more cues.
 This exercise was made popular in large part due to CrossFit workouts

 .
 It’s one of the 9 foundational of CrossFit and regularly appears in the CrossFit games.